teeohem96/VA-Sheet-Tracer/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* This project is built on top of code developed by [Moshe Levy](https://github.com/MosheLevy20), without whose efforts this tool would not have been possible.
+* This project is built directly on top of code developed by [Moshe Levy](https://github.com/MosheLevy20), without whose efforts this tool would not have been possible.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>